microprediction/precise/README.md

     pip install git+https://github.com/microprediction/precise.git

-## M6 Financial forecasting contest utilities
+## M6 Financial forecasting contest
 You *could* use this library to enter the M6 Financial Forecasting competition, if you wish.

    1. Pick a cov estimator (i.e. a "cov skater"), if you wish